 Ruinas de Tulum exploration – Tulum Ruins Tour ( Tulum Tours )

 Salil and I were very excited about visiting the beautiful Mayan ruins of Tulum.
 We have seen a lot of pictures of the gorgeous ruins overlooking the Caribbean Sea and the lovely palm trees swinging in and around it.
 That image was more than enough to make us wake up early at 6:00 am and head to the ruins.

 We considered a lot of different options to get to Tulum and arranging for a tour seemed to be the best option for us.
 We love to support the locals and booking through them made us happy.
-So we booked our trip through Yalku Tours.
+So we booked our tour online to explore the Tulum ruins.
 They picked us up from our Playa del Carmen resort in the morning, provided us with a welcome breakfast.

-For $60 USD, it covered our return coach trip, lunch and entry fees to the site.
+For $75 USD, it covered our return coach trip, guided tour, and entry fees to the site.
 We met a guide who took us around the beautiful archaeological site.

-As you reach the ruins, there is a ticketing area, information center and a seating area.
+As you reach the ruins, there is a ticketing area, an information center, and a seating area.
 On to your left are washrooms.
 You will be collecting your tickets and walking to the right of the tourist center to head to the ruins.

 Structures at the Tulum Ruins